Frequently Asked Questions

 Tips included as miscellaneous expenses include (See JFTR/JTR, APP G):

 4. What is considered an appropriate amount to pay for a tip?

 - a.
 Tips aboard commercial ships (Uniformed Members Only): Tips to service attendants paid by or on behalf of dependents aboard commercial ships for services rendered.

 - Tips for handling government property: Transportation-related tips for handling government property at terminals and lodgings are authorized.

 - Tips, Transportation-Related: Transportation-related tips for the drivers of taxis, limousines, and courtesy transportation are authorized.

-The appropriate amounts for tipping is not defined in the JFTR/JTR.
+The appropriate amount for tipping is not defined in the JFTR/JTR.
 Tipping is discretionary and the amount of a tip can vary throughout the world.
-A reasonable amount is the key and consideration should be given based on the location customs and the type of service rendered.
+A reasonable tip amount for consideration is based on the location customs and the type of service rendered.
 A traveler must exercise the same care and regard for incurring expenses to be paid by the government as would a prudent person traveling at personal expense.
 See JFTR, par.
 U2000 for uniformed members and JTR, par.
 C2000 for DoD civilian employees.